qiniu/csharp-sdk/README.en-US.md

 The latest update will always be available in the `master` branch.

-Or you can install using NuGet, take Visual Studio 2013/2015 as an example, navigate to the NuGet package manager, and search `Qiniu`, or just type the scriptin the package manager console as follow:
+Or you can install using NuGet, take Visual Studio 2013/2015 as an example, navigate to the NuGet package manager, and search `Qiniu.Shared`, or just type the scriptin the package manager console as follow:

 ```
-Install-Package Qiniu
+Install-Package Qiniu.Shared
 ```

 And of course, you can build totally from source.